mendicant/mendicantuniversity.org/_posts/updates/2012-07-11-the-big-picture.markdown

 > Having Mendicant out in the open is great, but now that all of our activities are low commitment, does that also make it harder to get any kind of commitment from people?
 The OSS clinic for Anita had very low participation, and engaging new people is very difficult.

-Piotr then began to ponder how Mendicant could become more appealing to gain critical mass.
+Piotr then began to ponder how Mendicant could become more appealing to gain critical mass:

 > Mendicant lost part of its appeal when it changed directions.
 The core course was about building small projects which were easy to start up and didn't require a massive learning curve.
 Right now Mendicant lacks an easy path to engage people where they can quickly learn if they're interested or not.